DanielVandH/NaturalNeighbours.jl/docs/src/swiss.md

 We see that the results are pretty similar across the methods except for `Nearest()`, with `Sibson(1)` probably the closest.
 We could compute the errors between the interpolant and the points that we removed from the dataset to quantify this better, but we won't do that --- we're not intending to a comprehensive analysis here.

-# Elimitating Points Outside of the Convex Hull
+# Eliminating Points Outside of the Convex Hull

 One issue with the interpolant is that the extrapolated results are distracting.
 Let's set `project=false` to remove values outside of the convex hull of our data sites.